 "The computer is very patient, and he can go back and read it as many times as he needs to," she said.
 "I really think we wouldn't know what to do without SOS."

-She said computer learning also gives Ben the diligence to finish lessons, independence to work on his own, and self-esteem because he doesn't have to pick up a pen.
+She said computer learning also gives Ben the diligence to finish lessons, the independence to work on his own, and self-esteem because he doesn't have to pick up a pen.

 "His handwriting is pretty atrocious," Leslie admitted, "but this gives him the confidence to not have to worry about handwriting or have to concentrate on his handwriting and forget his answer.
 And nobody has to sit and be his scribe."

-Today, Ben is a well-adjusted 14-year-old who reads at his own grade level, though he retains some autistic behaviors that will probably never disappear.
+Today, Ben is a well-adjusted teenager who reads at his own grade level, though he retains some autistic behaviors that will probably never disappear.
 He balks at any change in routine, so Leslie announces dinner five minutes early to let him adjust to the fact that he’ll be transitioning to a new activity.
 In conversation, he's blunt to the point of not knowing when he's impolite.
 In addition, Ben will probably never be able to infer or anticipate a need.
 For example, when he’s the last one out the front door, he has to be reminded to close it.

 Despite the daily hiccups, Ben has made astounding progress in the past decade, which his mom attributes primarily to homeschooling.
-The family plans to use SOS throughout Ben's high school career, which begins this fall.

 "Above all, special needs children need to grow up knowing they're normal and loved," Leslie said.
 "Special needs kids just need to be homeschooled to excel.
 That way, you can meet them where they are.
 If it's third grade math and eighth grade science, that's what you do."